Podcasts are one of the fastest growing cultural phenomena in the United States and beyond.

 Listen and let the success stories inspire you.

-This nonprofit podcast is hosted by Neetal Parekh, an attorney with extensive experience in the ways entrepreneurs, intrapreneurs, and consumers can engage in social impact.
+This nonprofit podcast is hosted by Neetal Parekh, founder and CEO of Innov8social, and an attorney with extensive experience in the ways entrepreneurs, intrapreneurs, and consumers can engage in social impact.
 It features interviews with students, CEO’s, global social entrepreneurs, designers, inventors and more.
 Neetal explores how his guests are using technology and media to create social impact as well as generate profit.
 This nonprofit podcast features social impact stories, interviews, and reflections to help your reach your impact potential.
 Some of the topics include social enterprise, design-thinking, food and nutrition, regenerative economy, impact investing, startup methodologies, and social impact measurement.

-In one of the 2016 episodes, we hear from David Nihil, author of the book “Do You Talk Funny” and founder of FunnyBizz.co.
+In one of the episodes, we hear from David Nihil, author of the book “Do You Talk Funny” and founder of FunnyBizz.co.
 David shares more about why adding humor can actually help articulate and share an organization’s social impact.
+In one of the latest episodes, Neetal and her sister Sejal talk about pandemic work pivots, what brings joy, and how companies have adapted.

 The Business of Giving is hosted by Denver Frederick, who has 40+ years of experience in the philanthropy world.
 It explores possible solutions to today’s social problems including global poverty, affordable housing, clean drinking water, and education.
 Each week, Frederick interviews philanthropists, nonprofit luminaries, and social entrepreneurs that are at the forefront of social change.